Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 Rules file:

-- Add override to the build step where we will do the installation of additional dependencies from other package managers and also the building itself.
+- Add an override to the build step where we will do the installation of additional dependencies from other package managers and also the building itself.

 ```makefile
 #!/usr/bin/make -f